jakthehut/Analyse-Countries-Asylum-Application-Decisions/README.md

-# Tool to Analyse Countries Asylum Desicions
+# Tool to Analyse Countries Asylum Decisions
 Part of final project for Data Science Project
 Central European University, Vienna
 ## About the Tool

-This tool is designed to perform a detailed statistical analysis of asylum applications across different countries, focusing on the correlation between accepted and rejected applications.
+This tool is designed to perform a detailed statistical analysis of asylum applications for any chosen country, focusing on the correlation between accepted and rejected applications.
 It provides insights into country-specific trends, exploring whether decisions over time could be random or follow discernible patterns.
 This analysis includes a comprehensive approach to examining cumulative data at the country level, the rate of change in asylum application outcomes over time, and detailed case studies of specific countries.
+The user must only state the country's name and run the script.

 ## Features